djipco/webmidi/website/api/classes/Input.md

    * [`pitchbend`](InputChannel#event:pitchbend)
    * [`programchange`](InputChannel#event:programchange)

-   Note: you can also listen for a specific control change message by using an event name like
+   Note: you can listen for a specific control change message by using an event name like this:
-   this: `controlchange-23`, `controlchange-99`, `controlchange-122`, etc.
+   `controlchange-23`, `controlchange-99`, `controlchange-122`, etc.

 6. **Channel Mode** Events (channel-specific)